christianmlong/personal/blog/content/twisted_on_windows_part2.md

     nssm set my_service AppDirectory C:\PythonEnvs\Example\Lib\site-packages\my_app

 In the above example, replace `my_app` with your app name (it's the name you used when you did `pip install`).
-Check that directory, it should contain your `.tac` file.
+Check that directory; it should contain your `.tac` file.

 By setting the `AppDirectory` config variable, we are telling NSSM to make that directory the current working directory before starting the service.
 That is why we did not need to specify the full path to `my_tacfile.tac` when we installed the service.

 This is the equivalent of passing the `--chroot` option to `twistd`.

 #### Set display name and description